Scholarships for agriculture and closely related majors

 4H Scholarships for Higher Education

 The California 4-H Youth Development Program is committed to promoting higher education, in part through offering financial assistance in the form of scholarships.
-Statewide scholarships are available, with help from donors, for graduating high school and college-attending students.
-Candidates were 4-H members in high school, and may now apply for funds to cover educational expenses such as tuition, books, room and board, and other educational expenses.
+With help from donors, statewide scholarships are available for graduating high school seniors and college-attending students.
+Candidates were 4-H members in high school and may now apply for funds to cover educational expenses such as tuition, books, and room and board.

 California Strawberry Commission